FrustratedGameDev/txts/slides/proj1c/001_Slides.md

 <img align=center src="../img/issuelabels.png">

-# Grid Iterations
+# Grid Iterations - Stage 1

-Talk about the progression of the grid here.
+# Grid Interactions - Stage 2

+# Grid Interactions - Stage 3

 # Dimensions Defined

- *Requirement Volatility

-   Requirement volatility describes how often the requirements of a project change.
+	* <i>Requirement Volatility:</i> Requirement volatility describes how often the requirements of a project change.

-* Quality of Life

-   This dimension outlines the general lifestyle of developers.
+	* <i>Quality of Life:</i> This dimension outlines the general lifestyle of developers.
 The pressures of crunch while on the job, maintaining a stable job, and the desire to remain at the company all can be encompassed into the quality of life in this career.

-* Creativity

-   Creativity refers to the encouragement of developers to start from scratch with a project versus building on top of a current codebase.
+* Creativity: Creativity refers to the encouragement of developers to start from scratch with a project versus building on top of a current codebase.

 * Developer Motivation